- Natural spray 2.4 fl.oz.

 OUD silk mood Maison Francis Kurkdjian eau de parfum is a fascinating contrast much like a multicolored raw silk fabric: airy and steamy.
-Oud wood from Laos, a rare and precious material mingles with rose absolute from Bulgaria and bergamot from Calabria to come together in this floral, woody perfume with the fresh and bewitching trail, a harmonious balance of the Orient and the West.
+Oud wood from Laos, a rare and precious material mingles with rose absolute from Bulgaria and bergamot from Calabria to come together in this floral, woody perfume with the fresh and bewitching trail, a harmonious balance of the East and the West.
 OUD silk mood eau de parfum delivers an enveloping, enchanting and infinitely seductive floral harmony.

 Oud from Laos